-EF helps educators harness new technologies.
-From instructional design in VR and AR, to interactive exhibits, installations and educational games, EF combines hands-on experimentation with educational research to cut through the hype and figure out how emerging technologies can support teaching and learning.
+EF helps educators harness emerging technologies.
+From tools for thought, to interactive exhibits, to educational games, we combine hands-on experimentation with educational research to cut through the hype and figure out how to support educators and learners.

 Clients come to Extraordinary Facility for a balance of rigor and playfulness.
 Refining an idea takes focus and clear thinking, while leaving enough room for exploration, improvisation and serendipity – the raw materials of creative leaps.

-Matt Brown set up EF in 2016.
+Matt Brown started EF in 2017.
 He studied Education at Goldsmiths College and Interaction Design at the Royal College of Art in London, and has been designing award-winning products, services and media for over fifteen years, most recently with the Human Interface Device Prototyping Group at Apple.